 "The way the Sunday Times have put it is out of context.
 All big cities or anywhere you have a lot of people and athletes gathered together has a potential risk [of a terrorist attack]."

-These latest allegations come at a time when both Fifa and president Sepp Blatter are facing renewed questioning over accusations of impropriety regarding Qatar's successful bid to host the 2022 tournament.
+These latest allegations come at a time when both Fifa and president Sepp Blatter are facing renewed questioning over accusations of impropriety in Qatar's successful bid to host the 2022 tournament.

-Blatter's reaction to the reports saw him brand the British media "racist" for which he has been widely condemned and earlier this week the Swiss faced calls from several high-ranking Uefa delegates to step down.
+Blatter's reaction to the report - in which he branded the British media's coverage of Qatar "racist" - has been widely condemned and, in the run-up to the start of the World Cup, the Swiss faced calls from several high-ranking Uefa delegates to step down.